How to use a fast parcel operator and the rules they must follow when making customs declarations.

 If the declaration is incorrect, you will be liable.

 Third parties who declare goods for a relief without the authority of the person in whose name the declaration is made, will be liable for any customs debt incurred.
-See Notice 199.
+Read Notice 199 for more information.

-As an exporter using a FPO to make declarations about your goods on your behalf, you should remember that under the provisions of Regulation 2454/93EEC (Article 199), you are responsible for:
+As an exporter using a fast parcel operator to make declarations about your goods on your behalf, you should remember that under the provisions of Regulation 2454/93EEC (Article 199), you are responsible for:

 - the accuracy of the information given in the declaration